Reading Time: 7 minutes

 A Brief Introduction to the Qvevri Wines of Georgia

-In 2013, the UNESCO declared the Georgia’s ancient tradition of making wine in qvevri as an Intangible Heritage of Humanity.
+In 2013, the UNESCO declared Georgia’s ancient tradition of making wine in qvevri as an Intangible Heritage of Humanity.
 The recognition has helped to garner awareness for Georgia’s wine history and popularize Georgian wine across the globe.
 Depending on the source, commercial qvevri wine is said to be around 10 percent of the total Georgian wine production.
 Most commercial qvevri wines are made with minimal intervention and without modern contraptions.
 This means the wine is made without herbicides, synthetic fertilizers, heavy machinery, selected yeast, acid addition, fining agents, reverse osmosis, chaptalization, and thermal processing.

 The styles of qvevri wines vary just as much as modern- or European- style wines.
-One of the major factors that determines the flavor profiles of qvevri wines is the style in which they are made.
+One of the major factors that determine the flavor profiles of qvevri wines is the style in which they are made.
 While qvevri wines can taste rustic sometimes, most other times they are boundary-pushing and unique; the qvevri wines of Georgia offer textures and flavors that are not replicated anywhere else in the world.

 EXOTIC WINE TRAVEL’S CHOICE